Musical theater thrives on change and

 actor/singer/songwriter Matt Sax wants to help usher in a new

 generation of musicals.
-His first musical Venice isa
+His first musical Venice is a

 collaboration with longtime friend Eric Rosen.
 (Sax wrote the